QiWang19/hello-react/The Complete React Web Developer Course (with Redux)/README.md

 Avoid refresh the whole page when path changes, using client side routing.

 - import Link.
 - import Navlink, more suitable for a navigation.

+#### Orgnize routers

+One component one file --- deal with one URL